-For the Portland bridges mentioned earlier, a City of Portland Bureau of Transportation study found that from 1991 to 2008 although automobile traffic on the bridges decreased marginally (0.2%) total vehicle traffic increased by 12% due to growth in bicycle commuting.
+For the Portland bridges mentioned earlier, a City of Portland Bureau of Transportation study found that from 1991 to 2008 although automobile traffic on the bridges decreased marginally (0.2 percent) total vehicle traffic increased by 12 percent due to growth in bicycle commuting.

 Cycling and cycling improvements increase cities’ and individuals’ prosperity.